LukeGrahamLandry/franca/devlog.md

 - share implementations of well known libc stuff between import_wasm/run and web/demo
 - do dynalloc properly so vla.c passes
 - revert function order in env.ssa so the comments about inlining are true. idk why i changed it last time.
+- make AsmFunction do the length for you

+i want threads
+- did the plumbing for atomic wake/wait/fence
+- i think the idea is you just make a new Worker and instantiate the same module on it. it needs to import the memory and indirect table so they share, but not the globals for stack pointer and env parameter. oh and it has to not run the data segment initializers.
+- im a bit concerned it won't let me share tables between workers because the shared-everything-threads proposal (which maybe doesn't exist yet) says "The lack of shared tables makes dynamic loading extremely complicated and slow, even for languages that otherwise can already use threads." so maybe im just fucked. yeah emscripten has dlsync_self which seems to be you re-dlopen everything you've ever dlopened every time you spawn a thread. which is... unfortunate. maybe it's kinda fine because the fast majority of the jitted code i only call on the main thread anyway.
+- "Failed to execute 'decode' on 'TextDecoder': The provided ArrayBufferView value must not be shared", oh for fuck sake.
+- and then if you want to send a sharedarraybuffer to another worker you need the stupid CORS thing.
+- you know what, no, im not doing things that dull my sparkle.

 ## (Aug 23) wasm